guyroutledge/atozcss/_drafts/2016-04-27-interpolation-of-sass-variables.md

 {% endhighlight %}

 Within the interpolation braces, the Sass expresion is interpreted first and then inserted within the string.

-When using interpolation, any Sass expression, function call or mathematical calculation can be performed and the result of the expression will be inserted in its place.
+When using interpolation, any Sass expression such as function call or mathematical calculation can be performed and the result of the expression will be inserted in its place.

 You may ask why there are two different approaches for doing almost exactly the same thing.
 Well, interpolation can be used for inserting